-Sony EMC44B Lavalier Microphone
+Review of the Sony EMC44B Lavalier Microphone

-The Sony ECM-44B Lavalier Microphone is am extremely common, sturdy, functional lavalier microphone that comes in on the lower end of the pricing scale.
+The Sony ECM 44B Lavalier Microphone is an extremely common, sturdy, functional lavalier microphone that comes in on the lower end of the pricing scale.
 If you are looking for a high quality mic for video shoots, but are still budget-minded, the Sony ECM-44B is a good choice.
-Currently it sells for $179 at B&H Photo Supply.

 sony lavalier microphone ecm44b

-The Sony EMC-44B is so common in certain circles of the professional video production world that you might get the impression that it’s the only mic of its kind but of course it isn’t.
+The Sony EMC 44B is so common in certain circles of the professional video production world that you might get the impression that it’s the only mic of its kind but of course it isn’t.
 It’s popular because it does a fantastic job yet doesn’t break the bank.
-This is a lavalier microphone, which means it is a small mic that is clipped onto someone’s collar.
-Lavalier mics are good for video making because they essentially disappear in your shot.

 adapter cable for xllr to stero mic plug